bakedoatmeal/node-reddit/README.md

 # Reddit Clone Node App

 This is a simple Reddit clone Node.js application that uses MongoDB for data storage.
-Note it has not yet been styled.
+[Deployed on CapRover](http://reddit-clone.devops.berrybakedoatmeal.com/)

 ## Getting Started